ElektraInitiative/libelektra/doc/decisions/decision_process.md

   Small exceptions like backlinks from other decisions are okay, though.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone other than the person that created the decision.
-- The purpose of decisions is to have clear descriptions of technical problems and solutions.
   There is no claim that decisions contain everything that was said.
   In particular corrections of wrong decision text is, if at all, only visible via git history.
   Rather it is important that decisions: